100% Free Consultation (225) 412-6348

 • Supplying: The crew is entitled to an adequate supply of provisions onboard.
 Supplies need to be planned to match the length or difficulty of the voyage.
 Incidents regarding a lack of provisions might be subject to shipowner liability.

 All of these contribute to the evaluation of a ship as “seaworthy.”
-When the seaworthiness of a vessel is called into question as a cause for an accident, any crew members who were injured may be able to seek retribution.
+When the seaworthiness of a vessel is called into question as a cause of an accident, any crew members who were injured may be able to seek retribution.

-The courts have unilaterally found that shipowners must provide for their workers if they become injured or sick during the voyage.
+The courts have unilaterally found that shipowners must provide for their workers if they become injured or sick during a voyage.
 This provision is known as “maintenance and cure” and provides compensation for the seaman until they fully recover.
 If a seaman becomes injured or ill and needs to be taken back ashore for medical attention, they may be eligible to receive the wages expected to earn during the full length of the voyage.
+However, these are terms usually laid out in the finer points of an employment contract.

 The Jones Act & Catastrophic Injuries

-Catastrophic maritime injuries include:
+Common catastrophic maritime injuries include:

 These injuries are notable because they have lasting implications.
 The Jones Act can help injured workers recover lost wages, medical care, and other expenses.
-It can also help them stabilize their finances with compensation for the lost ability to work, the cost of future medical care, and pain and suffering caused by their accident.
+It can also help them stabilize their finances with compensation for the lost ability to work, the cost of future medical care, and the pain and suffering caused by their accident.

 Types of Compensation Available Under Maritime Law

 After an offshore injury or loss, the bills don’t stop at emergency care.
 Maritime law recognizes that seamen, longshore workers, and their families can face lifelong medical costs, months or years of lost income, and the heavy burden of physical and emotional pain.
-Depending on the statute that governs your case—whether it’s the Jones Act, the Longshore & Harbor Workers’ Compensation Act, or general admiralty law—you may pursue far more than basic medical coverage.
+Depending on the statute that governs your case—whether it’s the Jones Act, the Longshore and Harbor Workers’ Compensation Act, or general admiralty law—you may pursue far more than basic medical coverage.
 You can seek damages that account for every dollar you’ll spend adapting to life after the accident, every paycheck you’ll miss, and every hardship you and your loved ones will endure.

 Below are the primary categories of compensation a skilled Baton Rouge maritime attorney can fight to recover on your behalf: